-Thompson has been covering US national security for four decades, including the past 22 years as Senior Correspondent at TIME Magazine.
+Thompson has been covering U.S. national security for four decades, including from 1994 to 2016 as senior correspondent and deputy Washington bureau chief at TIME Magazine.

 Mark worked at TIME from 1994 to 2016.
 Before that, he covered military affairs for the late Knight-Ridder Newspapers (including the Detroit Free Press, the Miami Herald, the Philadelphia Inquirer, and the San Jose Mercury-News) for eight years.

 Prior to Knight-Ridder, Mark reported from Washington for the Fort Worth Star-Telegram for seven years.
 During that time, he and his paper were awarded the 1985 Pulitzer Prize for Public Service for a series of articles on an uncorrected design flaw aboard Fort Worth-built Bell helicopters that had killed nearly 250 U.S. servicemen.

 When it comes to winning America’s longest war, prevailing isn’t the top priority

 It’s a dubious public relations pitch

 Air Force weighs a cheaper way of waging wars in developing countries

 Smaller, speedier atomic bombs won’t make us safer